How to Apply for Financial Aid

 - Be in compliance with the Policy for Federal Aid applicants.

 The FAFSA may be completed any time after October 1 for the following academic year.
 Some of the required information comes directly from the student's, parents', and (if applicable) spouse's federal tax returns, and any untaxed income received such as social security, child support, untaxed pension, etc.

 Students who apply for financial assistance after July 1 for fall semester or after November 1 for spring semester should not expect aid to be finalized before classes begin.

 Approximately two to three weeks after the online application is completed, the applicant will receive an email confirmation that their FAFSA information has been processed.
 At that time, the applicant will also have access to their Student Aid Report (SAR).
 This access will allow for the applicant to review their information and make any necessary changes.

-The SAR will also relay any messages about aid eligibility from the Department of Education (DOE).
+The SAR will also relay any messages about aid eligibility from the Department of Education (ED).
 Read the comment section carefully to determine if any further action is required.
 Follow the instructions carefully.
 If you are unsure or do not clearly understand what your SAR is directing you to do, contact your financial aid counselor.

 If Coastal Carolina University and/or the Title IV code 003451 are listed on the FAFSA, financial aid and scholarships will receive your student aid data reported electronically on the Institutions Student Information Report (ISIR).